*All trainings are entirely ONLINE until further notice.

-This is an in depth, comprehensive 85 hour, Yoga Alliance Certified training for yoga teachers who want to enhance their teaching skills, confidently and responsibly serve their prenatal and postnatal community and improve their marketability as a yoga teacher.
+This comprehensive 85 hour, Yoga Alliance Certified training helps teachers enhance their skills to confidently and responsibly serve their prenatal and postnatal community while improving their marketability as a yoga teacher.

 At Prenatal Yoga Center, we rely on our unique three pronged approach to prenatal yoga designed to meet the physical, mental and emotional needs of our new and expectant parent community.

-The 2 WEEKEND INTENSIVE training offers both in person and online, independent study.
+The 2 WEEKEND INTENSIVE training offers both in person (via Zoom) and self-paced online, independent study.
 It’s the perfect match for the motivated teacher with limited time to spend in the classroom!

-With the online feature of the PYC Teacher Training, you no longer have to frantically take notes during a live lecture or discussion.
-You can stop, rewind and review the material as much as you need to ensure you fully comprehend the information.
+The live “in-person” weekends allow you to get personal attention, interact with a hand-picked group of students, and have individual questions answered.
+With the online self-guided video feature of the PYC Teacher Training, you no longer have to frantically take notes during a live lecture or discussion.
+You can stop, rewind, and review the material as much as you need to ensure you fully comprehend the information.

-Over the 3 months span of the training, you will be able to learn at your own pace with access to our full library of online videos and curated podcasts.
-All four modules contain exclusive videos with Deb and Caprice intricately teaching you the material as well as four hour long prenatal yoga classes.
+Over the 3 months span of the training, you will be able to learn at your own pace with access to the full online library.
+All four Teacher Training Modules contain exclusive videos with Deb and Caprice intricately teaching you the material as well as four-hour long prenatal yoga classes.
 You will also receive our full teaching manual which will correspond with the videos.

 Now more than ever women are being robbed of their choices about their bodies.
 As a prenatal yoga teacher, you have the unique opportunity to empower pregnant people to make their own choices in childbirth.